Logo of European Union

 • "Every possible scenario has been thought out: campaigns with a set range of dates, rewards that depend on the client's loyalty level, segmentation of clients based on their number of points, rewards exchanged, number of transactions, etc."

-• "It's really easy to integrate with existing front-end solutions and has an admin panel that helps to define and dynamically changing levels, client segments, points-reward conversion rates, and also look at each client's transaction history, solve attribution problems, etc., effectively treating the loyalty program as an external module of their main software."
+• "It's really easy to integrate with existing front-end solutions and has an admin panel that helps to define and dynamically change levels, client segments, points-reward conversion rates, and also look at each client's transaction history, solve attribution problems, etc., effectively treating the loyalty program as an external module of their main software."

-Read more opinions on Open Loyalty.
+👉 Read more opinions on Open Loyalty on G2 or Capterra.

 2. Smile.io